 Sadly Leslie who was Lt in the 7th Service Bn, Loyal North Lancashire Regiment, was shot by a sniper and died on 10th July 1916 at No 7 Stationary Hospital Boulogne, while on active service during the First World War.
 His story and photograph can be found on the Manchester University Roll of Honour web site.

 More about the proprietors of Rothwell and Milbourne

 The business continued to be known as Rothwell and Milbourne for the next seventy years; during which period only three families were to own it.

-Joseph Rothwell, who we speculate founded the business, was the youngest son of cotton cloth manufacturer William Andrew Rothwell (1851 - 1930), proprietor of the Primrose Mill in Walkden, a suburb of Manchester.
+Joseph Rothwell, one of the founders of the business, was the youngest son of cotton cloth manufacturer William Andrew Rothwell (1851 - 1930), proprietor of the Primrose Mill in Walkden, a suburb of Manchester.
 A trade directory of 1891 records Primrose Mill had 180 looms, and made nankeens, blue jeans, ticks, grandrills (yarns of mixed colours), dobbies (patterns woven into fabric) and checks.
 Joseph's uncle Edwin was also a manufacturer of cotton cloth, and you can read a little more about the the family on the History of Walkden web page.

 The 1901 census records that Joseph, aged 14 years, was a boarder at Epworth College near Rhuddlan which lies midway between the seaside town of Rhyl and St Asaph in north Wales.

 Epworth College was a Methodist school founded about 1880, with support from Rev Frederick Payne (1835 - 1895) who was minister at Rhyl and had been appointed 'North Wales Coast Missionary' in 1879 by the Wesleyan Methodist Conference.
 The school was named after the birthplace of John and Charles Wesley.